danjulio/lepton/pocketbeagle/readme.md

 ### Cardboard
 I used two pieces of thin cardboard behind the two PCBs to smoothly sandwich the battery.

-### bbb_platter
-Directory containing documentation and firmware to modify the Solar Pi Platter into a power management and IO expansion board for the Pocketbeagle.

 ### enclosure
 Eight 3D printed parts are used to create an enclosure.
 The parts were designed using OpenSCAD.
 The source files and STL files are included in this directory.
 You will need to slice the STL files into gcode for your 3D printer.